EpocDotFr/server-patrol/README.md

   1. Clone this repo somewhere
   2. `pip install -r requirements.txt`
+  3. `pybabel compile -d translations`
-  3. Create the scheduled task that will run the script who will perform the checks every minutes (only for active monitorings that are due):
+  4. Create the scheduled task that will run the script who will perform the checks every minutes (only for active monitorings that are due):

 On a **Linux-based OS**, create this [Cron](https://en.wikipedia.org/wiki/Cron) entry: